10 Easy Ways to Pay Off Debt

-man freed of Police handcuffs
+man freed of Police handcuffs representing having no debt balances

 Are you struggling to pay off your debts?
 If so, you're not alone.
 According to a report from the Federal Reserve, as of 2021, American households collectively owe more than $15.8 trillion in debt.

 While there are plenty of methods to help you pay it down, the truth is that it's hard to get started.
-It doesn't matter whether you have 50k in student loans or 30k on credit card balances— the number one thing holding us back is that we don't know where to begin.
+It doesn't matter whether you have 50k in student loans or 30k on credit card balances - the number one thing holding us back is that we don't know where to begin.

 Debt is not something that should make you think about giving up on your dreams.
 It is something that can be overcome with a little bit of effort and determination.